Isabel’s PhD graduation Credit: Isabel Abánades Lázaro

-This interview is part of a series of interviews of the “Women in Research” blog that features young female scientists participating in the 67th Lindau Nobel Laureate Meeting, to increase the visibility of women in research (more information for and about women in science by “Women in Research” on Facebook and Twitter).
+This interview is part of a series of the “Women in Research” blog that features young female scientists participating in the Online Science Days 2020/70th Lindau Nobel Laureate Meeting to increase the visibility of women in research (find more information on Facebook and Twitter).

-What inspired you to pursue a career in science/chemistry?
+What inspired you to pursue a career in science/Chemistry?

 Who are your role models?

 This question reminds me of an article that one of my role models, Dr Carol V. Robinson – the first female professor at the department of Chemistry of both the University of Cambridge and the University of Oxford – wrote back in 2011 (In pursuit of female chemists).
 I agree with her that there are not many female chemist role models, besides Marie Curie, to whom we are introduced in school.

 I highly admired Frances Arnold.
 Besides loving her science, I admire that she retracted a publication after finding irreproducibility of the results.
 She set an example, it is ok to be wrong, we are not perfect and we all make mistakes.
 I believe that admitting when we are ‘‘wrong’’ makes us indeed better people.